LacunaSoftware/docs/docs.en-us/articles/grant-id/index.md

 ## On-premises

-Grant ID can be used as a service (SaaS) at [grantid.com](https://grantid.com) or you can host your own instance.
-See the article [Grant ID on-premises](on-premises/index.md) for more information.
+GrantID can be used as a service (SaaS) at [grantid.com](https://grantid.com) or you can host your own instance.
+See the article [GrantID on-premises](on-premises/index.md) for more information.